krishnagopika/trng-1903-1904/week-1/day3.md

 1. if an error occurs in try block the rest of the code in try block is skipped.
 2. a try block should have a corresponding except block or finally block.
-3. if try block contains return, break and continue statements, the finally block is executed just before prior to those statements
+3. if try block contains return, break and continue statements, the finally block is executed just prior to those statements
 4. if finally block contains  return statement then it will not re-raise the exceptions
 </i>